Person

 Biography

-Johnson is an affiliate of the Minnesota Population Center (MPC) and a member of the University’s graduate faculty in population studies and applied economics.
+Johnson is a member of the Minnesota Population Center (MPC) and of the University’s graduate faculty in population studies and applied economics.
 She is a native of Grand Rapids, Minnesota.

 Education